 Hydrogen fluoride is a colourless fuming liquid at room temperatures.
-With a boiling point of only 19.5°C, it readily forms a colourless vapour with an irritating odour usually not detectable by smell below about 0.04 ppm.
+With a boiling point of only 19.5°C, it readily forms a colourless vapour with an irritating odour that is typically detectable by smell at 0.04 ppm.

 Hydrogen fluoride is extremely corrosive and poisonous.
-Both its liquid and vapour cause severe and painful burns on contact with the skin, eyes and mucous membranes.
-HF vapour if inhaled may cause pulmonary oedema which may not become apparent until 12-24 hours after exposure.
+Both its liquid and vapour forms cause severe and painful burns upon contact with the skin, eyes and mucous membranes.
+If inhaled, HF vapour may cause pulmonary oedema which may not become apparent until 12-24 hours after exposure.

 HF is used in the production of fluorocarbons (e.g. PTFE) and inorganic fluorides, metal refining (e.g. uranium), as a catalyst in the chemical industry and for etching glass and pottery.